 Independence Day is one of the most festive holidays in the United States, and as such, it's a great time for traveling.
 Cities all over the country celebrate by having large Fourth of July fireworks displays, patriotic parades, and street parties.

-In New York City, the fireworks are set over the Brooklyn Bridge and in Washington, D.C. the skies above the Nation's Capitol are ablaze with patriotic color.
+In New York City, the fireworks are set over the Brooklyn Bridge and in Washington, D.C., the skies above the Capitol Building are ablaze with patriotic color.
 But you don't have to be in a big city to enjoy the holiday, as some of the best festivities are in small New England towns or metropolitan suburbs.
 Regardless of where you are, there's always some thrilling way to celebrate America's birthday.

 An Independence Day highlight in New York City is Macy's stupendous Fourth of July fireworks, exploding in the skies over the Brooklyn Bridge.
-Barges will be close to Pier 17 at the South Street Seaport and smaller fireworks will be shot from the bridge itself.
+Fireworks are set off from barges close to Pier 17 at the South Street Seaport and smaller fireworks will be shot from the bridge itself.
 This pyrotechnic spectacular is billed as the largest fireworks event in the U.S. on July 4.

-The historic towns and cities of New England played a big role in America's independence, so it's no surprise that they go all out for Fourth of July with parades, family-friendly events, and lavish fireworks displays.
+The historic towns and cities scattered across New England played a big role in America's independence, so it's no surprise that they go all out for Fourth of July with parades, family-friendly events, and lavish fireworks displays.
 Many of the largest events—such as those held in Sturbridge, Massachusetts, and Bristol, Rhode Island—have been canceled in 2020.

 Beantown is famous for its fireworks display accompanied live by the world-famous Boston Pops Orchestra, which always ends the night with Tchaikovsky’s iconic "1812 Overture," complete with cannon fire.
 Fireworks blast off from seven barges along the Charles River while fans watch from the DCR Hatch Shell on the Esplanade or along the Longfellow Bridges.